 Anse Chastanet is great for those who would like some activities on offer during their stay.
-The comprehensive water sports centre offers things like snorkelling equipment, kayaks and paddle boarding complimentary and there is an excellent dive school for those who wish to explore Saint Lucia's underwater offerings.
-On land you can try jungle biking, yoga, bean to bar chocolate tours as well as enjoying a beach side spa treatment.
+The comprehensive water sports center offers things like snorkeling equipment, kayaks and paddle boarding complimentary and there is an excellent dive school for those who wish to explore Saint Lucia's underwater offerings.
+On land you can try jungle biking, yoga, bean to bar chocolate tours as well as enjoying a beachside spa treatment.

 There are 49 bedrooms across the property, however none have television or radio in the rooms allowing you to enjoy getting back to nature.
-For those who need air conditioning we recommend booking one of the Deluxe Beach side rooms or the Beach house room which, as the names suggest are closest to the beach.
+For those who need air conditioning we recommend booking one of the Beach Deluxe rooms or The Beach House room which, as the names suggest are closest to the beach.